perlwasm/talk-perlcic-2020/index.md

 Note:
 That is all that I have for today.
 If you are interested in WebAssembly, you should definitely come join us on that IRC #native channel, or the perlwasm github organization.
+I think the WebAssembly modules that I've written have some limitations that would be interesting projects for those who are interested in the technology.
+I'd welcome collabortators.
 The #native channel is also good to discuss Alien and Platypus tech if that sounds interesting.

 Any questions?

 TODO: full wasi impenentation example... of something?
-TODO: mention that Wasm::Wasmtime::XS could probably speed up calls